-And next thing which is important is to give up or to be ready to give up everything, including your understanding of teaching or your knowledge about, you know, Buddhism.
-Most of you may think, you know-may accept some teacher who say-whose knowledge-whose knowledge is understandable-acceptable for you.
-You will say he is good teacher [laughs], you know.
+And next thing which is important is to give up or to be ready to give up everything, including your understanding of teaching or your knowledge about Buddhism.
+Most of you may accept some teacher whose knowledge is understandable-acceptable for you.
+You will say he is a good teacher [laughs].

-But the standard is-you cannot judge your teacher by your low, you know, standard.
-Only when you have well-polished-ups, you know, eyes or standard of judgment, you will understand-you will see-you can tell which is good and which is bad.
-To have-but as long as you have some standard, that standard may be your own, you know, standard which cannot be perfect.
+But you cannot judge your teacher by your low standard.
+Only when you have well-polished-up eyes or standard of judgment, you will understand-you will see-you can tell which is good and which is bad.
+But as long as you have some standard, that standard may be your own standard which cannot be perfect.

-So best thing is, you know, to give up everything.
-Many teachers, you know, give up-burned all the sūtra they study and practiced zazen only.
-In that case, he had-he did not rely on anything, but he just practiced zazen to purify his mind.
-To accept true teaching-teaching can be-any teaching can be your good teaching for you, but because of your foolish judgment, you know, teaching does not make much sense.
-You-you are spoiling good teaching by your own judgment.
-But when you have no judgment, and when you see or accept teaching as it is, that is, in other word, good teaching.
+So the best thing is to give up everything.
+Many teachers give up-burned all the $s\bar{u}tras$ they study and practiced zazen only.
+In that case he did not rely on anything, but he just practiced zazen to purify his mind.
+To accept the true teaching-any teaching can be a good teaching for you, but because of your foolish judgment, the teaching does not make much sense.
+You are spoiling good teaching by your own judgment.
+But when you have no judgment, and when you see or accept the teaching as it is, that is, in other words, good teaching.

-What he-what Dōgen transmitted from his teacher is this acceptance giving up everything.
-Great spirit-to-to be ready to give up everything.
-Especially when he is practiced zazen, he has nothing in his mind.
+What Dōgen transmitted from his teacher is this acceptance-giving up everything.
+Great spirit-to be ready to give up everything.
+Especially when he practiced zazen, he has nothing in his mind.
 He was just practicing zazen.
-That, you know, purity of practice strucked [struck?] him.
+That purity of practice struck him.

-When you are, you know, trying to give up everything, you don't-you haven't give up everything yet.
-When you become tired of foolish, you know, discussion or foolish study of, you know, foolish mind-to seek for something which is called truth or true teaching, you will be completely involved in pure practice, giving up everything.
+When you are trying to give up everything, you haven't given up everything yet.
+When you become tired of foolish discussions or foolish study of the foolish mind-to seek for something which is called truth or true teaching, you will be completely involved in pure practice, giving up everything.

-My teacher, Kishizawa Ian, he was a-actually a great scholar.
-But his study was started after when he give up everything [laughs].
-He didn't care for position or fame or, you know, reputation.
+My teacher, Kishizawa Ian, he was actually a great scholar.
+But his study started after he gave up everything [laughs].
+He didn't care for position or fame or reputation.
 Whatever people may say about him he doesn't care.
-And he continued his study and his practice just to meet some ancient teachers who devoted themselves to the-to our teaching.
-When we, you know, realize this point, there is no Sōtō or no Rinzai, you know.
+And he continued his study and his practice just to meet some ancient teachers who devoted themselves to our teaching.
+When we realize this point, there is no Sōtō or no Rinzai.
 Before you give up everything, you have Sōtō or Rinzai.
 When you give up everything, there is no Sōtō or Rinzai.

-In Dōgen-zenji describing various teachers' ways of practice, among them there are Rinzai teachers, Sōtō teachers, and some other schools teachers of many schools.
-He just, you know, wanted to see him through books.
+In Dōgen-zenji describing various teachers' ways of practice, among them there are Rinzai teachers, Sōtō teachers, and some other schools-teachers of many schools.
+He just wanted to see him through books.
 That was also true with my teacher.
-Whenever he meets some student or some scholar, what he ask is-give me some record you have.
-Whatever record it may be, he was very much interested in to see it, to read it.
+Whenever he met some student or some scholar, what he asked was-give me some record you have.

+Whatever record it may be, he was very much interested to see it, to read it.
 He was seeking for his friend always, his teacher always.
 Whether he is famous or not, it doesn't matter for him.
 Only when you give up everything, you can see true teacher.